A ChangeShop-informed approach to security¶

 ChangeShop does not produce a methodology to follow.
 It produces a disposition toward change: one that treats resistance as data, designs for human behaviour rather than ideal behaviour, and measures what the system is actually doing rather than what it is supposed to be doing.

-Before designing a control or writing a policy, ask what the system is currently rewarding.
+Before a control is designed or a policy written, the question is what the system is currently rewarding.

 If fast releases are rewarded and security reviews slow releases down, the system is rewarding the bypass of security reviews.
 No policy changes that.
 The incentive structure does.